Merseyrail to run limited service during train strikes

 Merseyrail staff are not directly involved, but the signal operators on the regional network are employed by Network Rail and will be taking part in the strike action.

-As a result, Merseyrail will run a severely limited train service on Thursday August 18 and Saturday August 20 due to two planned 24-hour strikes by RMT union members.
+As a result, Merseyrail will run a severely limited train service on Saturday August 20 due to two planned 24-hour strikes by RMT union members.

-The industrial action will begin at 7.00am on Thursday and run to 7.00am on Friday, and from 7.00am on Saturday to 7.00am on Sunday.
+The industrial action will begin at 7.00am on Saturday and run until 7.00am on Sunday.

 Merseyrail will run an hourly service calling at selected stations on each of their lines between 7:30am and 6:30pm on the affected days, but are advising passengers to only make essential journeys.